usatyal/libdat-survey-form/README.md

 # libdat-survey-form
 This is a survey form for book tags evaluation for the libdat project (Åbo Akademi).
-Tags table is algorithm genereted.
+Tags table is algorithm generated.
 The survey can be tested from (http://recommendabook.me:3030/).
 This is write once and forget type of project.

 # table tags format
 - title,varchar(50),NO,,NULL